 Over 21 million Americans – that is about 7% of the population have diabetes.
 There is, however, a gap in the food market!
 It seems we can accommodate for paleo, gluten-free, and low-calorie, but there don't seem to be the same options for diabetic friendly meals.
-You see it in restaurants, and you see it in meal kit delivery services.
+These diabetic-friendly meal delivery services are bridging that gap.

-Originally, I wanted to compile a list of diabetic friendly meal kit services, delivering pre-portioned ingredients like Blue Apron, but only found one!
+Originally, I wanted to compile a list of meal kit services for diabetics, delivering pre-portioned ingredients like Blue Apron, but only found one!
 A few can be customized to fit into a diet suitable for someone with diabetes, but so far, it's just the one service that specializes this category of meal kits.
-Luckily, I found nine others that deliver frozen meals that cater to the crowd battling diabetes.
+Luckily, I found a bunch of others that deliver ready made diabetic friendly meals you can get delivered.

 Our bodies break down the carbs we eat into glucose and sends them into the bloodstream.
 Usually, the pancreas should produce insulin to transfer the glucose to body cells.
 For people with diabetes, however, the pancreas is either unable to create adequate insulin or, the cells are unresponsive to the insulin.
 The inadequate insulin production leads to high blood sugar levels.